b0bh00d/QtDropbox2/README.md

 may make some more adjustments in the future.

-The project makes light usage of C++11, and has been compiled successfully under Windows (Visual Studio 2013 and QtCreator), OS X (QtCreator with clang) and Linux (QtCreator with gcc).
+The project makes light usage of C++11, and has been compiled successfully under Windows (Visual Studio 2013 and QtCreator), OS X (QtCreator + clang) and Linux (QtCreator + gcc).
 Unit tests have also run successfully under all three operating systems.

 ## Usage
 Please see the unit tests and documentation for illustrations of how to employ